 Kids might also experience sore jaws, loose teeth, or tooth pain from tooth grinding in the short term.
 Continued bruxism over time can cause tooth loss, misaligned jaws, hearing damage, and TMD.
 Grinding your teeth can even cause your face to slowly change appearance.

 There are also some less obvious signs of tooth grinding, such as headaches and ear aches.
-If your child frequently complains of dull headaches and ear aches, you should see if he’s grinding his teeth at night.
+If your child frequently complains of dull headaches and ear aches, you should see if he or she is grinding their teeth at night.

 As you can see, tooth grinding is a serious problem for your dental health as well as your overall health.

-How can I stop my kid from grinding his teeth?
+How can I stop my kids from grinding their teeth?

-Have your child pay attention to the way his jaw feels.
-It is tight and tense?
+Have your child pay attention to the way their jaw feels.
+Is it tight and tense?
 Are the upper and lower teeth clenched against each other?
-Encourage him to breathe well, and with each breath tell him to loosen and release the jaw.
-Tell him to let the upper and lower teeth fall gently apart, and to rest the tip of his tongue against the back of his top front teeth.
-When you get your child to notice when he’s grinding his teeth, it’s very likely that he’ll have the power to stop this bad habit.
+Encourage them to breathe well, and with each breath tell them to loosen and release the jaw.
+Tell them to let the upper and lower teeth fall gently apart, and to rest the tip of their tongue against the back of their top front teeth.
+When you get your child to notice when they’re grinding their teeth, it’s very likely that they will have the power to stop this bad habit.

-Just because your child grinds his teeth now doesn’t mean he will always grind his teeth.
+Just because your child grinds his or her teeth now doesn’t mean they will always grind their teeth.
 Children often grow out of this bad habit as they grow and develop.
-But even so, it’s a good idea to keep an eye on how serious and how often your kid grinds his teeth.
+But even so, it’s a good idea to keep an eye on how serious and how often your kid grinds his or her teeth.